ja88a/account-updates-ingestion/README.md

 Commit hooks are implemented using [husky](https://typicode.github.io/husky/).
 They lint, format & test the code automatically prior to actually committing.

+The [Docker](https://docker.io) platform can be optionally used to ease the local deployment of containers.

 ## Instructions

 ### Quick run